pratima312/EcoMug/README.md

 }
 ```

 Here the data for 1,00,000 muons is recorded in csv file.
 Later on the momentum distribution, theta distribution and phi distribution is made using python.
-In the momentum distribution graph it can be seen that most of the particles having the momentum between 1GeV/c to 5GeV/c are being produced.
+In the momentum distribution graph, it can be seen that most of the particles having the momentum between 1GeV/c to 5GeV/c are being produced.
 Which is comparable with the observed muon energy 3GeV.
 Theta and Phi distribution are the angualar distribution of the cosmic ray muons.

 EcoMug reference -